mendix/docs/content/refguide/mendix-client.md

 Mendix has a number of core widgets which support the standard functions of Mendix pages.
 Core widgets are part of the core client.
 Most of these widgets have native and web implementations, though some are limited only to one platform.

-In native mobile applications implementation based on React Native framework is used.
-In web applications - implementation based on either React or Dojo.
-Widgets that use Dojo have some limitations, for example they cannot be used inside a [pluggable widgets](/apidocs-mxsdk/apidocs/property-types-pluggablee-widgets#widgets).
-These implementations are gradually being replaced.
+In native mobile applications an implementation based on React Native framework is used.
+In web applications, implementation is based on either React or Dojo.
+Widgets that use Dojo have some limitations, for example they cannot be used inside a [pluggable widget](/apidocs-mxsdk/apidocs/property-types-pluggablee-widgets#widgets).
+These Dojo implementations are gradually being replaced.

 ### 3.1 Pluggable Widgets

 You can also write your own widgets, called **Pluggable widgets**, in cases where Core widgets do not suffice.
 Pluggable widgets can be downloaded through the App Store.
-Pluggable widget are based on React (in web applications) or React Native (in native application) and are the recommended way of writing widgets and replace Custom widgets, described below.
+They are based on React (in web applications) or React Native (in native applications) and are the recommended way of writing widgets.
+They replace Custom widgets, described below.

 For more information, see [Pluggable Widgets API](/apidocs-mxsdk/apidocs/pluggable-widgets).

 ### 3.2 Custom Widgets

 You can also write **Custom widgets**.
-They are based on Dojo framework and run only in web applications.
-They have access to a different, more low-level API than pluggable widgets.
+These are based on Dojo framework and run only in web applications.
+They have access to a different, more low-level, API than pluggable widgets.
 Custom widgets should only be used if you cannot create the functionality in a Pluggable widget.

 For more information on Custom widgets, see [How To Build Custom Widgets](/howto/extensibility/widget-development).